 News in Slow Italian has it all – fun lessons, easy to browse, easy to understand grammar explanations, practice exercises, podcasts, and catalogs with extra information for the diligent students.

 News in Slow Italian is split into three modules: beginner, intermediate and advanced.
 The structure of these differs from level to level.
-The beginner course is presented like a theater play and all of the lessons are acts.
+The beginner course is presented as a theater play and all of the lessons are acts.
 It’s just such a fun way to study this level!

 The intermediate module starts to include more complex lessons, the very wide-ranging expressions catalog, the grammar catalog, audio news, and more downloadable materials.